 If you attempt to stop them from expressing their upset toward you, you invite them to continue because you have given them power over you.
 When you retaliate with your own anger, you may even be proving their accusation that “you don’t care” or “you don’t listen.”
 You can, in fact, choose to remain peaceful and happy despite their upset.
 Agreeing, accepting, and calmly responding can actually make angry people slow their momentum or stop their attack altogether.

 Getting angry takes a lot of effort.
 There is a difference between defending oneself and explaining oneself.
 Defending can be also experienced as confrontational whereas apologizing can go a long way toward resolving conflict.
 “I am sorry I hurt you.
 That wasn’t my intention.”
 If I retaliate against you, you will probably keep attacking.
 It is best to take a break and continue the discussion when we are calmer

 We don’t have to give everyone everything they want, however, boundaries can be imposed with kindness and respect.
 Besides being programmed for aggression, we are also programmed for reciprocity; meaning "If you are nice to me, I am more likely to be nice to you."
-From an evolutionary viewpoint, empathy and compassion was considered "ﬁtness-enhancing" in the years marking the emergence of Homo sapiens because human groups practicing altruistic behavior fared better than groups of selﬁsh individuals.
+From an evolutionary viewpoint, human groups practicing altruistic behavior fared better than groups of selﬁsh individuals.
 Treating others with respect and kindness is a basic formula for good relationships.